SMH: Police Officer Admits to Using Grieving Family’s Cable To Purchase Porn

 Maharaj admitted to purchasing the movies, spending £25.96 (roughly $32).
 He was investigated after the grieving family filed a complaint with the Metropolitan Police Service.
 He was the only person at the property at the time of the purchases, and to cover his actions he falsified his attendance log.

-“PC Maharaj’s behaviour was shocking and even more so given he was guarding the property in the absence of the homeowner…Not only were his actions deceitful but he caused considerable distress for the family involved who were dealing with the sudden death of a family member.”
+“PC Maharaj’s behaviour was shocking and even more so given he was guarding the property in the absence of the homeowner…Not only were his actions deceitful but he caused considerable distress for the family involved who were dealing with the sudden death of a family member,” said the Independent Police Complaints Commission’s regional director Sal Naseem in a statement.

-Said the Independent Police Complaints Commission’s regional director Sal Naseem in a statement.
 Haharaj will be sentenced for fraud in August and will also face charges of gross misconduct.

 Comments